-And my kids can easily and safely heat water for oatmeal and hot cocoa.
+And my teens can easily heat their own water for oatmeal and hot cocoa.

 This tool certainly gets a workout at our house, no stove required.

 We tried a few brands before settling on this one.
-It was the best.
+It’s our fave.

 I cannot say enough about these baking pans.